engineerbaz/AWS-Cloud-Knowledge/02 AWS_Services_Introduction.md

 - Compiles code and run test & produce software
 - Dry run (unit testing)

-## Code Deploy
+## CodeDeploy
 - Automates software deployment to EC2, Lambda or on-prem
+- helps in avoiding downtime during updates /rollout

 ## Code PipeLine
-- Its continuous integration and continuous integration for update
+- Its continuous integration and continuous integration for application and infrastructure update

 ## Code Cloud9
 - Its IDE (Integrated Development Environment) like Eclipse, visual code, atom & sublime

 ## X-Ray
-- For analysis, debug and troubleshooting
+- Analyze, debug and troubleshooting

 debug for coding
 trouble for infra issues